 2: Bigger Brands have large Inventory Control Issues they need to tackle

 While every eCommerce business needs to carefully manage inventory levels, giant retailers in particular often have tremendous pressure internally to shift volume quickly for both cashflow and seasonal purposes.
+Moreover, these giant retailers often rely on tools such as Inventory Planner and it’s alternatives.

-We’re often talking about milti-national brands that hold hundreds, if not thousands of SKUs that need to be delicately managed.
+We’re often talking about multi-national brands that hold hundreds, if not thousands of SKUs that need to be delicately managed.
 When you’re sitting on a repository of over a million historical customers, that becomes a distribution channel where you need to rapidly push stock through.

 The chances are that:

-1. You don’t have hundreds of SKUs
+- You don’t have hundreds of SKUs

-2. You don’t have the capacity to create such offers without devaluing your brand significantly
+- You don’t have the capacity to create such offers without devaluing your brand significantly

-3. You’re unable to generate the creative assets in such a short timespan to constantly keep up with such promotions
+- You’re unable to generate the creative assets in such a short timespan to constantly keep up with such promotions

 Constantly managing and creating such offers can condition your audience to only buy when you’re on sale but also place tremendous internal pressure within your organisation to manage so many ongoing and recurring promotions.